marlonvets/DSTI_DevopsProject/README.md

 2. Retrieve user details using a get request containing the username desired.
 3. Update user details by making a post request to the rest endpoint with json object of user information for an existing username.
 4. Delete user by making a delete request to the rest endpoint with json object of user information for an existing username.
-5. Config test for each feature unit, configuration, connections and api routes.
+5. Configured tests for each feature unit, configuration, connections and api routes.

 ## Deployments and testing
 1. CI/CD pipeline with Github actions: